wmeulink/react-tetris/README.md

 ### Tetris App

 This Application is a Tetris game for desktop only.
-It was built from freecodecamp tutorial, using ReactJS & flexbox/css grid.

-You can view this game at the following:

-react-tetris-whitney.herokuapp.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).